MattInglisWhalen/MovieReviewSentiments/README.md

 `LinearRegression` model for the "Importance" of that token.
 Since positive importances are associated with words that are more likely to give good reviews, these positive importances are colored green with a saturation equal to the importance over the maximum importance.
-Negatively important words are similarlu colored red.
+Negatively important words are similarly colored red.
 And the color in the whitespace between each word represents the importance of the bigram formed from the two words.